Skip to content

 You do not need to fill every field on the first pass.
 Add the content that helps the frontend theme render the page well.

-The Layout decides which frontend template renders the page.
-A normal content page can use the default layout.
-A landing page, article, product page, or campaign page may use a different layout if your project has registered one.
+Layout — which frontend template renders the page.
+A normal content page can use the default layout; a landing page, article, product page, or campaign page may use a different one if your project has registered it.

-Visible From controls scheduled availability.
+Visible From — scheduled availability.
 Leave it empty when the page should be available as soon as it is published.

 The layout and publish timing fields The layout and publish timing fields

-Page Type is closely related to layout, but it is not the same thing.
-Types shape how content is edited, rendered, and reused:
+Page Blueprint is closely related to layout, but it is not the same thing.
+Blueprints define reusable editing, rendering, and behaviour rules:

 ConceptPractical meaning